Knowledge-building Project for Industry

 • Appropriateness of the partners' contribution to the governance and execution of the project.

 Relevance to the call for proposals

 In summary, the process is as follows: Once the grant applications have been received, the Research Council will conduct a preliminary administrative review to ensure that they satisfy all the stipulated formal requirements.
-Grant applications that do not comply with the requirements will be rejected.
+Applications that do not meet the formal requirements will be rejected.
 The applications will then be distributed to thematic referee panels to be assessed in relation to the criteria Excellence, Impact and Implementation.
 After the panel has completed its assessment, the Research Council will conduct an assessment of the application’s relevance to the call.

-- The thematic distribution, i.e. the distribution of proposed and ongoing projects in relation to priorities set out for a topic;
+- The distribution of projects in relation to priorities set out for the specific topic.

 - Any changes in the financial or scientific framework set by the ministries.

 The meetings of the portfolio boards will be held in the last half of June 2022.
 The outcome of the application processing will be published after these meetings.